Skiraka/Test/10 - Cloud User Setup.md

 ## Microsoft Sharepoint
 - Verified Sharepoint sites were created for the Sales and HR groups.
-- Confirmed users could upload files to the site.
+- Confirmed users could share files to their department through the site.

 ---